ICRAR/daliuge/docs/architecture/dataflow.rst

   after restart, etc., but also enables data sharing amongst multiple processing pipelines in situations like re-processing or commensal observations.
-  All the state information is kept in the Drop wrapper, while the payload of the Drops, i.e. pipeline component algorithms and data, are stateless.
+  All the state information is kept in the Drop wrapper, while the payload of the Drops, i.e. pipeline component algorithms and data, remain stateless.

 * We introduced a small number of control flow graph nodes at the logical level such as *Scatter*, *Gather*, *GroupBy*, *Loop*, etc. These additional control